Wicked (2024 film): Cultural impact

 "I watched Cynthia Erivo and Ariana Grande as the cameras rolled.
 Their ability to inhabit their characters – and Jonathan Bailey's ability too – were intimidatingly powerful."

-— —Author Gregory Maguire in his introduction for the movie tie-in edition of the original novel.
+— – Author Gregory Maguire in his introduction for the movie tie-in edition of the original novel.

-Idina Menzel and Kristin Chenoweth, who originated the roles of Elphaba and Galinda on Broadway, praised the performances of their film counterparts, with Chenoweth adding: "The whole cast is amazing.
+Idina Menzel and Kristin Chenoweth, who originated the roles of Elphaba and Galinda on Broadway, lauded the performances of their film counterparts, with Chenoweth adding: "The whole cast is amazing.
 Jon Chu nailed it.
 I was so moved, emotional, happy, filled with joy."
-Menzel stated: "The film is so loving and respectful of the original show, but then builds on it in so many beautiful ways I never thought possible."
-Lorna Luft, one of the daughters of Judy Garland, who portrayed Dorothy in the 1939 film, called the film "breathtaking to look at" and "everything I wanted it to be".
+Menzel said, "The film is so loving and respectful of the original show, but then builds on it in so many beautiful ways I never thought possible."
+Lorna Luft, one of the daughters of Judy Garland, who portrayed Dorothy in The Wizard of Oz, called Wicked "breathtaking to look at" and "everything I wanted it to be".
 Actresses Carol Kane and Sheryl Lee Ralph, both of whom played Madame Morrible on Broadway, in Los Angeles, as well as touring productions of the musical, praised the film, with Kane saying "Having done this show for years, it's sort of amazing that I was still bowled over by what I saw in the film."
-Mark Hamill, Paul Mescal, Ryan Reynolds, Kieran Culkin, Fernanda Torres, Millie Bobby Brown, Billie Eilish, and Taylor Swift expressed their admiration for the film, with Hamill calling it an "instant classic".
+Mark Hamill, Paul Mescal, Ryan Reynolds, Kieran Culkin, Fernanda Torres, Millie Bobby Brown, Billie Eilish, and Taylor Swift expressed their admiration, with Hamill calling it an "instant classic".
 (Note: Attributed to multiple references:)

-Elle UK's Panashe Nyadundu wrote that the film was a "much-needed escape" with a powerful message of kindness, friendship, representation and acceptance that was warmly welcomed by audiences in the wake of the 2024 United States presidential election.
-Nyadundu added: "From LGBTQ+ representation, to shining a light on disabilities, Animal rights, female friendship and more, Wicked not only offers escapism to a world of utter fantasy, but equally, acts as a sharp reminder of how to navigate a world marred by corruption and discrimination."
-On November 21, 2024, a clip from the press tour interview in which the journalist Tracy E. Gilchrist told Cynthia Erivo and Ariana Grande that viewers were "holding space" for the lyrics of "Defying Gravity" went viral, creating multiple memes.
-Gilchrist later explained what she meant: "For me, it means being in the moment, not being distracted and feeling something on a cellular level ...
-I think you can hold space with lyrics of a song—one you've heard hundreds of times—and it can suddenly take on new meaning when you're a queer person."
+Elle UKs Panashe Nyadundu wrote that Wicked was a "much-needed escape" with a powerful message of kindness and acceptance that was warmly welcomed by audiences in the wake of the 2024 United States presidential election.
+Nyadundu added: "From LGBTQ+ representation, to shining a light on disabilities, animal rights, female friendship and more, Wicked not only offers escapism to a world of utter fantasy, but equally, acts as a sharp reminder of how to navigate a world marred by corruption and discrimination."
+In November 2024, a clip from an interview in which the journalist Tracy E. Gilchrist told Erivo and Grande that viewers were "holding space" for the lyrics of "Defying Gravity" went viral, creating multiple memes.
+Gilchrist later explained what she meant: "For me, it means being in the moment, not being distracted and feeling something on a cellular level...
+I think you can hold space with lyrics of a song – one you've heard hundreds of times – and it can suddenly take on new meaning when you're a queer person."